 Field-hunting tip

-Look in oxidized ore deposits and coal mine workings country — that is the host setting where apjohnite typically forms.
+Look in oxidized ore deposits and coal mine workings country, the host setting where apjohnite typically forms.
 If you start seeing gypsum, jarosite, melanterite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, efflorescent, or crusts habit, so train your eye for that shape before scanning the outcrop.